Curriculum Intent for History at Finham Park School

 History is the study of past events, people and places.
 Students study a variety of topics covering British, European and World history to ensure that they receive a balanced and coherent course of study, these include:

 In Year 8 students will build upon the skills introduced in History in their first year here at Finham and will develop their understanding through an analysis of the events of the twentieth century.
 We deal with the themes of conflict, tension and genocide through a consideration of World War One, the inter-war years, World War Two and the Holocaust.
-Assessments will take place approximately each half term in which students are challenged to debate and reflect on what they have studied.
+Assessments take place within each topic in which students are challenged to debate and reflect on what they have studied.

 The History Department currently follows the AQA GCSE syllabus which is 100% exam based.
 The GCSE consists of 2 written exams lasting 2 hours each which are taken in the summer term of Year 11.
 One paper assesses knowledge of two British topics and the other paper assesses two wider world topics.